Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 1

 Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis represents the claim that the population mean is equal to 120 mm Hg, while the alternative hypothesis represents the claim that the population mean is greater than 120 mm Hg.
-Mathematically, H₀: μ = 120 and H₁: μ > 120.
+The null hypothesis is H₀: μ = 60 (the population mean is equal to 60 seconds).
+The alternative hypothesis is H₁: μ ≠ 60 (the population mean is not equal to 60 seconds).
+This is a two-tailed test.

-Step 2: Identify the significance level (α) and the test type.
-The significance level is given as 0.01, and since the alternative hypothesis is testing for a mean greater than 120, this is a one-tailed test.

 Verified video answer for a similar problem: